C. T. Studd: A Cricketer Who Became a Missionary

 C. T. Studd: English Cricketer

-However, in 1884 he created a sensation by abandoning cricket and announcing his intention to go to China as a Christian missionary.
-C. T. had had a strong religious faith since his time at Eton, as had his brothers, but this had taken a back seat while his cricket career had developed.
-However, in January 1884 he became concerned for the health of his brother G. B. and began thinking again about his faith.
+In 1884, Studd created a sensation by abandoning cricket and announcing his intention to go to China as a Christian missionary.
+C. T. had had a strong religious faith since his time at Eton, as had his brothers, but this had taken a back seat while his cricket career developed.
+However, in January 1884, he became concerned for the health of his brother, G. B., and began thinking again about his faith.
 He joined the “China Inland Mission” and became one of the “Cambridge Seven” who set off for China in 1885.